Estrogen-Induced Gynecomastia After Use of Estrogen-Containing Topical Therapies

 TLDR Estrogen treatments can cause unwanted effects in men and should be used cautiously.

-A 61-year-old man experienced loss of libido, decreased hair growth, and gynecomastia after using an estrogen-containing hair tincture for six months to treat diffuse alopecia areata.
-These symptoms resolved within four weeks after discontinuing the treatment, and his hormone levels returned to normal.
-The study highlighted that estrogen preparations are generally contraindicated in males due to potential systemic effects, and if used, hormone levels should be monitored.
+A 61-year-old man experienced loss of libido, decreased beard growth, and gynecomastia after using an estrogen-containing hair tincture for six months to treat diffuse alopecia areata.
+These symptoms resolved within four weeks after discontinuing the tincture, and hormone levels returned to normal.
+The study highlighted that locally applied estrogen preparations could cause unwanted systemic effects in men, suggesting they are generally contraindicated.
+If such treatments are necessary, monitoring hormone levels, specifically testosterone and estradiol, was recommended.

 Discuss this study in the Community →